emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Has continue watching + favorites. ✔️
 1. Site is lacking in terms of media discovery options. ❌

-***
-## PopcornMovies
-### Score: /20
-1. Streams load, but it take a second. ⚠️
-1. Content is 1080p, but it cant be lowered. ⚠️
-1. Find streams quickly, including older content. ✔️
-1. It has 3 hosts, and it does auto-switch if one fails. ✔️
-1. The site does have episode auto-next. ✔️
-1. UI is very good, modern looking with lots to look at. ✔️
-1. Site is missing subtitles for many things. ❌
-1. - Does it have movies, shows, anime?
-1. - Does the site have watchlists, continue watching or history?
-1. - Does the site have tools for discovery like recommendations, collections or AI?